Age of Information in Ultra-Dense IoT Systems: Performance and Mean-Field Game Analysis: A Mean-Field Game Framework for AoI Minimization

 \end{enumerate} \end{theorem} \begin{IEEEproof} See Appendix~\ref{app:MFE}. \end{IEEEproof}

+From Theorem~\ref{theorem:MFE}, under Case 1) and Case 2), the mean-field solution is a policy with a fixed waiting rate.
 For Case 1), it can be seen that, in order to satisfy its condition, $\frac{\gamma\lambda}{\lambda+\mu}<1$ must hold.
 This indicates that, each device can transmit without waiting only if there are sufficient communication resources (i.e., $\gamma = N/M$ is small) and the channel utilization load $\lambda/\mu$ is low.
 Moreover, by Theorem~\ref{theorem:aoi}, we can easily see that the average AoI and the average peak AoI decrease, as the status update arrival rate $\lambda$ increases, under the MFE in Case 1).
 For Case 2), it can be seen that, if the stated condition is satisfied, then the fraction of busy channels $\theta^*$ in the mean-field limit is independent of the arrival rate $\lambda$, and thus, the waiting rate $w^*$ in \eqref{eqn:case2-MNE} decreases with $\lambda$.
 In other words, when the status update arrival rate increases, each device must wait for a longer period before transmitting its status update without violating the energy constraint.
 Then, based on the closed-form expressions derived in Theorem~\ref{theorem:aoi}, we see that, for both packet management schemes, the average AoI and the average peak AoI do not necessarily decrease with the arrival rate $\lambda$, under the MFE in Case 2).
 This contradicts our intuition that the average AoI and the average peak should always decrease with the arrival rate, for the system in which preemption is always allowed during waiting and can be allowed in transmission, as seen from \cite{8469047} and \cite{7415972}.
+For Case 3), if the devices choose $\tilde{w}=\infty$, the fraction of devices in state (S) will converge to \textcolor{black}{$\tilde{x}_S =\frac{\lambda}{\lambda + \mu}$} in the mean-field limit.
+After measuring the fraction of busy channels is $\tilde{\theta} = \gamma\tilde{x}_S$, all devices will change their waiting rates to $w$ in \eqref{eqn:case3_w}.
+Then, after measuring the fraction of busy channels under $w$, all devices will switch their waiting rates back to $w=\infty$.
+Thus, there does not exist an equilibrium solution of the MFG under Case 3).

 Next, we study the convergence of the MFE for Case 1) and Case 2) in Theorem~\ref{theorem:MFE}. \begin{proposition} For Case 1) in Theorem~\ref{theorem:MFE}, if its condition is satisfied, then the MFG converges to the MFE $w^*=\infty$ starting from any initial condition.
 For Case 2) in Theorem~\ref{theorem:MFE}, the MFG converges to the MFE in \eqref{eqn:case2-MNE} starting from any initial condition, if both the condition for Case 2) and the following condition are satisfied: